Decathlon/sports-tracking-data-documentation/README.md

 ## Sports Tracking Data API description

-An API to serve 3 key concepts for quantified self :
+An API to serve 4 key concepts for quantified self :

 * Sport activity tracking
 * Body measures
 * Personal statistics
+* Equipments

 We use at Decathlon this API to store all the activities saved by our app Decathlon Coach (Androïd & iOs) and connected devices like OnMove (200, 500,...), Domyos e-bike and threadmill.
 This API is also the backend of our connected balance scale 700.